pyRiemann/pyRiemann-qiskit/paper.md

 - determing the class prototype which is at minimum distance of a trial, which we can define as a quadratic optimization problem [e.g. ].

 The library relies on `Qiskit` implementation of `QAOA` (Quantum Approximate Optimization Algorithm) which is limited to the solving of
-QUBO problem, that is, problems with unconstrained and binary variables only.
+QUBO problems, that is, problems with unconstrained and binary variables only.

-A wrapper around QAOA optimizer, to help into converting...
+We provide a convex model for the first situation based on frobenius distance (method `fro_mean_convex`), as well as a wrapper around QAOA optimizer (class `NaiveQAOAOptimizer`) that round covariance matrices to a certain precision and convert each resulting integer to binary.
+The implementation is based on Qiskit's `IntegerToBinary`, a bounded-coefficient encoding method.

+Complexity of the optimizer raise as a function of the matrix size and the bound coefficient, and hence it best adapt to covariance matrices having a limited number of channels, with naturally bounded and "differentiable" values.

+## Direct classification of covariance matrices

 C = fro_mean_convex(covmats, optimizer=optimizer)